laur89/docker-borg-mysql-backup/README.md

 Note there's no need to have a crontab file in `/config`, as we're executing this command just once, after which container exits and is removed (ie we're not using scheduled backups).
-Also note there's no `/backup` mount as we're operating only against the remote borg repo.
+Also note there's no `/backup` mount for local borg repo as we're operating only against the remote borg repo.

 ### restore.sh